amankumarbr09/Aman-Kumar-/README.md

 # Aman-Kumar-
-This is my Git repositary
+This is my Git repository
+I'M AMAN.